skial/haxe.io/src/wwx/2014/Hugh Sanderson.md

 ## What contributions are you proud of?

-I am pretty happy the Hxcpp and NME.
+I am pretty happy with Hxcpp and NME.

 ## Did your contributions bring you work opportunities?